Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

       1) To have their vehicles standing or parked elsewhere than at marked parking sites; if a vehicle is compelled to stop, its driver shall endeavour to move it off the carriageway and also off the flush verge and, if he is unable to do so, immediately signal the presence of the vehicle at a distance so as to warn approaching drivers in time;
       1) To make U-turns, to travel in reverse, and to drive on to the central dividing strip, including the crossovers linking the two carriageways.
 1. Drivers emerging on to a motorway shall give way to vehicles travelling on it.
 If there is an acceleration lane, they shall use it.
-1. A driver leaving a motorway shall move into the traffic lane appropriate to the motorway exit in good time and enter the deceleration lane, if there is one, as soon as he can.
+1. A driver leaving a motorway shall move into the traffic lane appropriate to the motorway exit in good time and enthe deceleration lane, if there is one, as soon as he can.
 1. For the purpose of the application of paragraphs 1, 2 and 3 of this Article, other roads reserved for motor vehicle traffic, duly signposted as such and not affording access to or from properties alongside, shall be treated as motorways.

-<a name="article 26"></a><a name="article 27"></a>ARTICLE 25 bis
+<a name="article 26"></a><a name="article 27"></a>ARTICLE 25

 Special regulations for tunnels indicated by special road signs In tunnels indicated by the special road signs, the following rules shall apply: